Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 5) Remove distractions during meals.

-Don’t have toys to play with or the TV on during meals, as a distracted baby is more likely to choke.
+Don’t have toys to play with or the TV during meals, as a distracted baby is likelier to choke.
 Some families may have to remove the dog during mealtime!

 6) Seat Baby Safely.

 Your baby should be well supported in their high chair.
-If they are leaning to one side or too low, roll up towels to support your baby.
+Roll up towels to support your baby if they are leaning to one side or too low.
 The tray (or table) should come between their nipples and belly button.

 In Dr. Amy Brown’s study on BLW and choking, the moms specified which foods their infant had choked on (if any).